-Students earning less than a 2.50 grade point average in arts classes for a given term are placed on Arts Probation for the following term.
+Students earning less than a 2.50 grade point average in arts classes for a given term do not meet the artistic standards of the School of Dance and are placed on Arts Probation for the following term.
 Students on Arts Probation are not permitted to perform during that term, are not to be considered for merit scholarship funds, and must achieve a 2.50 average by the end of the term to be removed from Arts Probation.
 Students on Arts Probation for two or more terms may not be asked to return to the School.